 We have a database of items from eBay auctions and thrift store valuations to determine the FMV of items on the list.
 We conservatively value items to ensure they meet IRS Pub 561 guidelines.
 Per IRS regulations (Publication 561), it’s up to the person donating the item to determine the final fair market value, but we provide good-faith estimates on current market data to help.

-YES!
+Yes, with Desktop!
 Deductible Duck provides you an export file (TXF format) that you can import into TurboTax that will fill your Schedule A form AUTOMATICALLY.
-This is available for Desktop users (Windows or Mac).
-If you’re using the Online version (meaning you login to TurboTax.com to file your tax return), there is a different procedure, but in either case, you can import your charitable donations into TurboTax.
+This is available for Desktop users (Windows or Mac)–Desktop import instructions here.

 Yes.
 Deductible Duck is hosted on secure infrastructure in the cloud, with highly restricted access.
 We follow all best practices concerning enterprise data security, including encryption, 2FA, password rotation, email verification, anti-spam and bot technologies, strong privacy controls, and PCI compliance.
 We have over 40 years experience running enterprise grade SaaS, you can be confident your data is secure.